 How do tie rods attach to a structure?

 A clevis is threaded onto either end of an externally threaded rod to form a tie rod assembly.
-These parts function as a tension rod because at one end, a clevis threads onto left hand threads and on the other end a clevis threads onto right hand threads.
-These opposite threaded ends allow the tie rod to be tightened or loosened by turning the rod in the middle.
+These parts function as a tension rod because at one end, a clevis threads onto left-hand threads, and on the other end a clevis threads onto right-hand threads.
+These oppositely threaded ends allow the tie rod to be tightened or loosened by turning the rod in the middle.

 Portland Bolt provides attachment plates.
 However, due to liability issues, we cannot assist in the design of these plates.
 Please provide a detailed sketch of the plate size, hole sizes, and hole locations and we will be happy to include the attachment plates with the tie rod assemblies.